-In your XMD window, check a number of the instructions at 0x500 and above.
+In your XMD window, check a number of the instructions at 0x800 and above.
 Here it is probably easier to use the disassemble command rather than the memory read command.
 What do you see now?

-- 44. At this point, you should see assembly code in the GDB source window.
+- 38. At this point, you should see assembly code in the GDB source window.
 The leftmost pulldown menu beneath the buttons allows you to view the source for code related to this program.
-Are you able to view the C language source code for lab1.c?
-Why not? - 45.
+Are you able to view the C language source code for labl.c?
+Why not? - 39.
 Exit GDB so that the code can be rebuilt.
 GDB holds files open that will prevent the code from being recompiled and linked.
-Similarly, make sure you are not holding open files or directories that need to be rewritten in your editor or Windows Explorer.

-- 46. In XPS, select the Applications tab and double click Compiler Options.
-On the optimization tab, select no optimization for the program and select Create symbols for debugging (-g).
-This will cause debug symbols to be put into the elf file and no optimization so that debugging can be done. - 47.
+Similarly, make sure you are not holding open files or directories that need to be rewritten in your editor or Windows Explorer. - 40.
+In XPS, select the Applications tab and double click Compiler Options.
+On the Debug and Optimization tab, select No Optimization for the program and select Create symbols for debugging (-g).
+This will cause debug symbols to be put into the elf file and will prevent optimizations so that symbolic debugging can be done from the original C code. - 41.
 Recompile the program, download the program again and restart GDB.
-You should be able to view the source code for the lab1.c program. - 48.
-Using the new executable elf file, run the disassembler again to get a new listing.
+You should be able to view the source code for the lab1.c program. - 42.
+Using the new executable.elf file, run the disassembler again to get a new listing.
 Save the original one.
 Using XMD and its disassembler, compare what you see in memory with what you see in the disassembled elf file.
-Hopefully, they are the same! - If you have time, or at a later time, see if you can understand the assembly language generated by the compiler for your C program.
+Hopefully, they are the same!

+If you have time, or at a later time, see if you can understand the assembly language generated by the compiler for your C program.
 Note that the optimizer is completely off, so the code is quite inefficient compared to the first version that you built.
-You may want to refer to the MicroBlaze reference manual to be able to interpret the assembly code. - 49.
-In the xygwin shell, try using the mb-nm command on your executable elf file.
-You may want to use the "-n" flag to get the output sorted numerically.
-On a Unix system, you can just type "man nm" to see how to use the command. "nm" is a standard gnu utility.
-The "mb-nm" command is just the MicroBlaze version of it. - The "nm" command is used to dump the symbol table of the object file.
+You may want to refer to the MicroBlaze reference manual to be able to interpret the assembly code.

+43. In the EDK shell, try using the mb-nm command on your executable.elf file.
+You may want to use the -n flag to get the output sorted numerically.
+On a Unix system, you can just type man nm to see how to use the command. nm is a standard gnu utility.
+The mb-nm command is just the MicroBlaze version of it.

+The nm command is used to dump the symbol table of the object file.
 Here you will see the address of various symbols in your program such as the start of subroutines, location of global variables, and other internal symbols.
-This command is often useful for finding the memory location of your symbols, especially if you need to use XMD to look at something. - 50.
-Practice using GDB, keeping in mind that you must avoid having GDB download the program (it does this when you use Run → Run or the small running man icon to run the program).
-First, set a breakpoint at line 5, 7, or 8 of the lab1.c in the source window.
-Add the counter of lab1.c to a watch window.
-Note that several breakpoints were set.
-Can you figure out where these breakpoints are?
+This command is often useful for finding the memory location of your symbols, especially if you need to use XMD to look at something.